-To book The Three Waiters please contact a JLA agent.
+To book The Three Waiters please contact your JLA Agent.

 The company of tenors posing as waiters has sung for the operatic greats themselves – and enthralled corporate audiences from Lapland to the States.
 The performance takes place during dinner, culminating in a tongue-in-cheek contest to settle which is the most romantic language: English, Italian or French.